Meera

 “The text reads like free-verse poetry, skillfully weaving simple, child-friendly language into vivid, multisensory imagery…” — Kirkus Reviews

-Meera was trained in leading storytimes for early learning by the Alameda County Library in California.
+Meera was trained in leading story-times for early learning by the Alameda County Library in California.
 She went on to be involved in several early literacy initiatives for over a decade around cities in the Bay Area.
 These days, she volunteers her time in helping amplify new voices in her role as the Equity & Inclusion Awards Coordinator for the Society of Children’s Book Writers & Illustrators (SCBWI) San Francisco North & East Bay region.
-She is also a 2024 We Need Diverse Books Picture Book Mentor.
+She also enjoys teaching writing to aspiring authors and offering editorial services to picture book creators.
 Passionate about early and multicultural literacy, Meera believes stories have the power to take us into newer spaces and into unseen lives; she hopes they leave us more empathetic and inspired to celebrate our diverse world.
 Meera loves chai and yoga, woodsy hikes and urban murals, and lives with her family in Berkeley, California.

 Meera's Featured Titles